-The European Register for Multiple Sclerosis (EUReMS) is a tool EMSP is developing to assess, compare and enhance the status of people with MS throughout the EU, enabling better data for better outcomes.
+The European Register for Multiple Sclerosis (EUReMS) is a cross-border MS data collection system which EMSP and the project stakeholders developed between 2011 and 2014, enabling better data for better outcomes.

 Find updates on EUReMS here.

 Find a project report here.